catseye/Dungeons-of-Ekileugor/README.markdown

 TODO
 ----

-*   Health potions instead of resting to regain HP
+*   Traps!
-*   Possibility of 0 snakes or gold or potions in a room
+*   Possibility of 0 snakes or gold or potions or traps in a room

 Discussion
 ----------